-- Personnel Requirements 1. - Individuals responsible for producing and/or analyzing nitrox mixtures should а be knowledgeable and experienced in all aspects of the technique. - Only those individuals approved by the DSO and/or DCB should be responsible b. for mixing and/or analyzing nitrox mixtures. - Production Methods It is the responsibility of the DCB to approve the specific nitrox 2. production method used. - 3.
-Analysis Verification by User - It is the responsibility of each diver to analyze prior to the dive the oxygen a. content of his/her scuba cylinder and acknowledge in writing the following information for each cylinder: fO2, MOD, cylinder pressure, date of analysis, and user's name. - b.
-Individual dive log reporting forms should report fO2 of nitrox used, if different than 21%.
+- 1. Personnel Requirements - a.
+Individuals responsible for producing and/or analyzing nitrox mixtures should be knowledgeable and experienced in all aspects of the technique. - b.
+Only those individuals approved by the DSO and/or DCB should be responsible for mixing and/or analyzing nitrox mixtures. - 2.
+Production Methods It is the responsibility of the DCB to approve the specific nitrox production method used. - 3.
+Analysis Verification by User - a.
+It is the responsibility of each diver to analyze prior to the dive the oxygen content of his/her scuba cylinder and acknowledge in writing the following information for each cylinder: fO2, MOD, cylinder pressure, date of analysis, and user's name. - b.
+Individual dive log reporting forms should report fO_2 of nitrox used, if different than 21%.